-On July 23, the Ministry of Economic affair and Energy’s Digital Hub Initiative – together Dutch group The Next Web – hosted its first-ever “Start-Up Games.”
+On July 23, the Federal Ministry for Economic Affairs and Energy’s Digital Hub Initiative – together with the Dutch group The Next Web – hosted its first-ever “Start-Up Games.”
 The event saw innovative fledgling businesses pitching ideas to international investors.
 And the winner was Hamburg’s Breeze Technologies.

 The environmental technology company uses smart algorithms to coordinate what it calls “hyperlocal” data gathered from sensors measuring pollutants like carbon and nitrogen oxides, ozone and particulate matter.
 It then makes recommendations to local governments, environmental scientists and companies about how to improve air quality.